Device-independent tests of quantum states: Abstract

 \section{Abstract}

-We construct a ``Quantum Rosetta Stone'', that is, a correspondence between quantum states and the observable input-output correlations they are compatible with.
-Formally, for any family of states, one needs to provide: i) to the experimenter, {\em all} the measurements that generate extremal input-output correlations, and ii) to the theoretician, the {\em full} characterization of such correlations.
+We construct a correspondence between quantum states and the observable input-output correlations they are compatible with.
+The problem is framed as a game involving an experimenter, claiming to be able to prepare some family of states, and a theoretician, whose aim is to falsify such a claim based on observed correlations only.
+For any such a claim, the optimal strategy consists of providing: i) to the experimenter, {\em all} the measurements that generate extremal input-output correlations, and ii) to the theoretician, the {\em full} characterization of such correlations.
 Comparing the correlations observed in i) with those predicted by ii) corresponds to device-independently testing the states.
-We solve the problem in {\em closed-form} for the case of qubit states and tests, and as applications we specify our results to the case of any pair of pure states and to the case of pure states uniformly distributed on the Bloch equatorial plane.
+While no assumption is made about the {\em actual} states and measurements, we derive the optimal strategy in {\em closed-form} for the case when the {\em claim} consists of qubit states and the performed measurements are tests, and as applications we specify our results to the case of any pair of pure states and to the case of pure states uniformly distributed on the Bloch equatorial plane.

-Quantum systems are most generally described by quantum states, abstract vectors in a mathematical space with the quirky property of not being perfectly distinguishable -- a property called {\em superposition} of pure states.
+Quantum systems are most generally described by quantum states, abstract vectors in a mathematical space with the property of not being perfectly distinguishable -- a property called {\em superposition} of pure states.
 However, all an observer can ultimately observe are just correlations among perfectly distinguishable events in usual space and time.
-How can the language of the quantum realm be translated into something intelligible by an observer?
-Here, we construct a ``Quantum Rosetta Stone'', that unlocks the quantum language by providing a correspondence between quantum states and observable correlations among space-time events.
+Hence, how can quantum states be inferred?
+Here, we answer this question by constructing a correspondence between quantum states and the observable input-output correlations they are compatible with.

-The problem is most generally framed as a game involving an experimenter, claiming to be able to prepare $m$ quantum states $\{ \rho_x \}$ and to measure them, and a skeptical theoretician who is willing to base their conclusion on observed correlations only.
-At each run of the experiment, first the experimenter prepares state $\rho_x$ upon input of $x$, and then measures measurement $\{ \pi_{y|w} \}$ upon input of $w$.
+The problem is most generally framed as a game involving an experimenter, claiming to be able to prepare $m$ quantum states $\{ \rho_x \}$ and to measure them, and a skeptical theoretician whose aim is to falsify such a claim based on observed correlations only.
+At each run of the experiment, first the experimenter prepares state $\rho_x$ upon input of $x$, and then performs measurement $\{ \pi_{y|w} \}$ upon input of $w$.
 Finally, the theoretician collects outcome $y$, thus reconstructing correlation $\{ p_{y|x,w} \}$.
 The setup is as follows:

 Let us denote with $S_n( \rho_x )$ the set of correlations generated by states $\{ \rho_x \}$ for any $n$-outcomes measurement $\{ \pi_y \}$, that is